Royal-lobster/Syncia/README.md

 ## 💫 Usage

-To use ChatDockX, simply press the shortcut ctrl+shift+i on any website to open the sidebar and start chatting with ChatGPT.
+To use ChatDockX, simply press the shortcut ctrl+shift+x on any website to open the sidebar and start chatting with ChatGPT.
 To use the text-related features, select the text on the website and click on the floating menu that appears underneath the selection.

 ### Quick Menu